N3FS/N3FS-website/_help/minecraft-guidelines.md

 * Find a vacant piece of land.
 Mark it with signs and blocks or torches so others know not to build there.
 * Don't build or claim too closely to others: use your judgement!
 In towns, buildings might be close to each other, but avoid encroaching too closely on someone else.
 * We're a friendly community, so feel free to ask around if in doubt.
-* Avoid excessivly large land claims especially in towns.
-If you have a grand, big project. please build further away form towns.
+* Avoid excessivly large land claims, especially in towns.
+If you have a grand, big project. please build further away from towns.

 ### Useful commands